HomeNewsVirginia / Northern Virginia

 Navigate Virginia’s Data Center Energy Costs

-70 GW of demand is reshaping every electricity bill in Virginia.
+Data-center load growth is changing how large-load electricity costs are assigned in Dominion territory.
 Understand the new cost structure before GS-5 takes effect.